freerange/site/soups/show-and-tell/show-and-tell-41.snip.markdown

 He showed us how to use the Line-us drawing app to control the robot before explaining how he's been reverse engineering it to allow him to control it programmatically.

 Tom used [DNS Service Discovery][dns-sd] (DNS-SD) to find the device listening on port 1337 and then used Wireshark to inspect the traffic to and from the robot.
-Inspecting the traffic revealed some kind of heartbeat message being sent once per second as well as other messages more directly connected to movement in the robot.
+Inspecting the traffic revealed some kind of heartbeat message being sent once per second as well as other messages that more obviously control the movement of the robot.
 At some point Tom realised these commands were all part of [G-code][g-code], although not before he'd spent a while manually working out what they were doing.

 Tom's used what he learnt to write a multithreaded Ruby client that allows him to regularly send the heartbeat as well as the other commands he needs to control the arm.
 He demonstrated this working by instructing the arm to draw a [Hilbert Curve][hilbert-curve].

-I'm not sure I can necessarily think of a reason to own a Line-us but I was pretty impressed by Tom's reverse engineering skills that allow him to control is programmatically.
+I'm not sure I can necessarily think of a reason to own a Line-us but I was nevertheless impressed by Tom's reverse engineering skills that allow him to control it programmatically.

 [dns-sd]: http://www.dns-sd.org/
 [line-us]: http://line-us.com/